 In this 5-day program you will learn:

 “The program is well planned and will be really useful in my job.
-Denny did a great job presenting the materials in a way that I could relate to my job experience.”
+The materials were presented in a way that I could relate to my job experience.”

 Debbie Curl-Nagy is a facilitator with the Xavier Leadership Center and the majority owner and managing partner of Marcus Management Consultants, a boutique consulting firm specializing in evidence-based solutions that improve organizational health and effectiveness.
 With a focus on Workplace Civility, Leadership Development and Lean Six Sigma, Debbie helps companies to achieve desired outcomes through effective planning, facilitation, and group decision making.